gla-rad/niord-uk/README.md

 into the keycloak server under *http://localhost:8080* using the username and password that you selected.
 Then create a new realm and provide the *niord-boostrap-realm.json* as the JSON input.
 You can then need to get access to the realm and client secrets and configuration.
-You should also create a user e.g. *sysadmin*, add it to the system administrator group and set a password for it.
+You might also need to create a user e.g. *sysadmin*, add it to the Sysadmin group and set a password for it.
 That is going to be your Niord user.

 Once all the back-end services are in place, the Niord system should be also be appropriately configured to interact with them.
 This configuration is